Denomica/Denomica.JsonLD.Extensions/Denomica.JsonLD.Extensions/readme.md

 ### v1.0.2

 - Fixed JSON-LD graph handling.
 Now when enumerating objects in a JSON-LD graph, the returned objects will inherit the `@context` of the graph if they do not have their own context defined.
+- Added support for `schema.org` objects that define multiple values in the `@type` attribute.

 ### v1.0.1